wendyverdonk93/docs/content/tools/payment-pages/activating-payv2.md

 4. Select the **Use new payment pages** checkbox.

 **Note:** If the **Use new payment pages** checkbox is not visible, email the Integration Team at <integration@multisafepay.com>

-## Classic payment page
-The classic version of the payment page is PayV1, starting with `pay.multisafepay.com`.

-It does **not** support the following payment methods:

-- AfterPay
-- Alipay
-- Apple Pay
-- Belfius
-- CBC
-- Request to Pay
-- EPS
-- iDEALQR
-- in3
-- ING Home'Pay
-- JCB
-- KBC
-- Klarna
-- PaySafecard
-- Santander
-- SOFORT Banking
-- Trustly